 Caroline Grills was a squat, matronly woman with a beaming smile and easy laugh.
 She was so doting upon her friends and family that she was known to them as Aunty Carrie.
 Caroline could be counted on to visit the sick and infirm, to drop round with tea, cake and biscuits for friends and to be there to help any of her family in time of need.

-And yet, people in Aunty Carrie’s circle of friends and family seemed to suffer tragedy.
-After her father passed away in 1948, Caroline inherited the house at 12 Gerrish Street, but the home only fell to her due to the sudden death the year before of her stepmother.
+Yet, people in Aunty Carrie’s circle of friends and family seemed to suffer tragedy.
+After her father passed away in 1948, Caroline inherited the house at 12 Gerrish Street, falling to her due to her stepmother’s sudden death the year before her father’s.

 12 Gerrish St, Gladesville.
 Source: Google Maps.